Registration is still open for fall classes (you can make up the missed ones!). Semester runs September 4 to November

 Tuesday and Saturday classes meet at First Baptist Church, 1330 Kasold, Lawrence, KS.

-Thursday classes meet at Oread Friends Meeting Hall, 1146 Oregon St., Lawrence, KS.
+Wednesday evening and Thursday morning classes meet at Oread Friends Meeting Hall, 1146 Oregon St., Lawrence, KS.

-Wednesday class meets at the Learning for Life Center (LFLC), 1709 SW Randolph Ave, Topeka, KS.
+Wednesday morning and Thursday evening class meets at the Learning for Life Center (LFLC), 1709 SW Randolph Ave, Topeka, KS.

 SCHEDULE IS BELOW.
 REGISTER HERE.
 If the class you want is full, please sign up on the waiting list and/or let us know - a spot may open up or additional class sections may be added if demand is there.